nuc134r/school-portal/README.md

 # Front end

 [Material Design Lite](https://getmdl.io) components.
 MDL provides good appearance and responsive design support out of the box.
-Some custom components are used.
+Some custom components were used.

 [List.js](http://listjs.com/) for client grid sorting and search.

 [Vue](https://vuejs.org/) to generate DOM on the client.
 After trying Angular for this role decision was made to minimize client rendering and it was accomplished.
+Vue is used only on a couple of pages.

 [Quill](https://quilljs.com/) rich text editor.